Wellness @ Case

 Keeping people healthy and well is critical to the University’s productivity and will make a significant difference in peoples’ daily lives.
 Not only do people experience better health when focused on enhancing their level of wellness, they are able to be more productive at work, are absent less often and tend to use health care less frequently.

-Exciting wellness opportunities for faculty and staff on the Benelect medical plan will be available this fall.
-We will begin with a three part engagement process: Health Risk Appraisal, Biometric Screening and Tobacco Attestation Form.
-Completion of these three opportunities will enable faculty and staff covered by the Benelect medical plan to receive a $25 per month premium incentive during 2014.
+Exciting wellness opportunities for faculty and staff on the Benelect medical plan were available during fall 2013: Health Risk Appraisal, Biometric Screening and Tobacco Attestation Form.
+Completion of these three opportunities enabled faculty and staff covered by the Benelect medical plan to receive a $25 per month premium incentive during 2014.
 We are focusing our program on the behaviors that most significantly impact health expense.
-By incenting people to engage in more healthy behaviors, we expect that cost containment and savings will occur over time for the university and individuals.
+By incenting people to engage in more healthy behaviors, health and well-being should increase and we expect that cost containment and savings will occur over time for the university and individuals.

 If you have ideas that you would like to share regarding the wellness initiative, please e-mail them to email@example.com.